iabhishekmehra/password-generator/README.md

 # password-generator
 This is a strong password generator written in Python3

-requirements:
+# requirements:

 python3
-With python2 it may not work
+it may not work with python2

 # Direction of use:
 python3 Password-generator.py
-# Use capital P in password otherwise it will give you error.
+Use capital P in password otherwise it will give you error.